 While the manufacturer claims that this harness is escape-proof, it is definitely not, and several customers have reported their cats slipping out backward within minutes of getting it on.
 The buckle will easily slip along the straps as soon as your cat starts tugging, which loosens it and allows them to escape.
 Even the extra-small size harness may be too big for most cats.

-This cat harness from BINGPET is fully adjustable on both the neck and chest for optimum safety and comfort and has durable plastic buckles for added security.
+The BINGPET Cat Harness is fully adjustable on both the neck and chest for optimum safety and comfort and has durable plastic buckles for added security.
 It has soft padding and is made from a breathable mesh, with two heavy-duty D-rings for leash attachment.
 The rings are comfortably placed to ensure even pull-weight distribution.
 The classic plaid design is also machine washable, and the vest includes a sturdy 59-inch-long leash.
 The Velcro adjustments make for quick and easy fitting and removal, and the vest comes in two different sizes.

 The neck section is too big for some cats, as the straps run too small and may allow your cat to slip out.
 The construction material and Velcro straps will also attract hair, which can be difficult to remove from the mesh.